 If external resources do not feature a layer concept, the “default layer” can be assigned.

 Firetail will gradually be extended with specific converters/import filters for external annotation formats.
 If you feel that a format is sufficiently important for many users please don’t hesitate to contact us!

 Currently, the tag/individual/deployment information is not saved along with the data.
-The reason is simply that external tools are not aware of movebank conventions while grouping (layering) and category assignments with a distinct start and end are generic concepts.
+The reason is that external tools are not aware of movebank conventions while grouping (layering) and category assignments with a distinct start and end are generic concepts.
 Exported data must not be mistaken for a complete snapshot including all required meta-information.

 Make sure to include sufficient information in your filename structure to properly map your data to the respective tags or individuals.

 Assign a category to a region

 Once you have defined categories, you can use the selection mechanism described here to define regions that you’d like to annotate with one of your categories.

 - Select a region within the bursts or the map